when can i see mountain Gorillas in africa

 Mgahinga Mountain Gorilla Family

 Mgahinga Gorilla National Park offers only the Nyakagezi mountain gorilla to be trekked, which is always surrounded by the slopes of the Virunga chained volcanoes, namely Mountain Muhavura standing at 4,127 m, Mountain Gahinga standing at 3474 m, and mountain Sabinyo standing at 3645 m.

 Which country offers the best option for mountain gorilla viewing?
 Comparing Uganda Vs Rwanda

 This is a tricky question though since these are all-mountain gorillas residing in the tropical rain forests! same kind of environment but different locations.
 Comparing Uganda and Rwanda is not good since Uganda offers more wildlife species compared to Rwanda.
 Besides the rare mountain gorillas, travelers can track chimpanzees and other primates in Kibale forest national park, or explore Murchison Falls national park, Regarding the cost, please note that Rwanda’s mountain gorilla permits cost $2500 per individual and Uganda’s mountain gorilla permits cost $700 per person.

-The price for mountain gorilla permits listed above includes one hour of viewing mountain gorillas in a group of eight people.
+The price for mountain gorilla permits listed above includes one hour of viewing mountain gorillas with a group of eight people.
 Mountain gorilla trekking rewards every tourist with a lot of enjoyment, such as observing how they feed their young ones and getting protection from the silverback.

 Mountain gorilla trekking is limited in number; keep in mind that they only issue 80 gorilla tracking permits per day, which means only 80 individuals are allowed to view gorillas in their natural environment each day.
 Because these mountain gorillas are very fragile, every time travelers walk in this dense tropical rain forest, they leave a footprint.
 In conclusion, Uganda offers the best place for gorilla trekking.

 How Difficult Is It to Go Gorilla Trekking?

-Mountain gorilla trekking has many factors influencing it, mountain gorilla trekking difficulty is the tourist’s physical fitness.
+Mountain gorilla trekking has many factors influencing its difficulty.
+One of them is the tourist’s physical fitness.
 Other factors affecting mountain gorilla trekking include weather conditions and pack weight.
 It is good to ask the park rangers for a mountain gorilla family that matches your physical fitness.
 Porters are always important since sometimes mountain gorilla trekking is not very hard, but some people have also done it in their late 60s and 70s.